GhanGhan/SurvBot/README.md

 # SurvBot
-Remote controlled robot that surveys the environment it is travelling in
+Remote controlled robot that surveys the environment it is travelling in.

 # Part One - Robot Control Unit (RCU)
 ## Project Overview